-(b) Provisional SRNs, Firm SRNs and Emergency SRNs may be issued in respect of that area;
+(b) SRNs and Emergency SRNs may be issued in respect of that area;

-(c) any future changes to SSCs in force at particular Metering Points in that area may be subject at the request of the Company to change in accordance with Paragraph 7.6 or 8.6; and
+(c) any future changes to Load Switching Regimes or the Randomised Offset Limit in force at particular Metering Points in that area may be subject at the request of the Company to change in accordance with Paragraph 7.6 or 8.6; and

-(d) any changes to SSCs referred to in Paragraph 5.4(c) will, if requested by the Company pursuant to Paragraph 7.6 or 8.6 or if made voluntarily by a Supplier, be at the relevant Supplier’s cost.
+(d) any changes to Load Switching Regimes or the Randomised Offset Limit referred to in Paragraph 5.4(c) will, if requested by the Company pursuant to Paragraph 7.6 or 8.6 or if made voluntarily by a Supplier, be at the relevant Supplier’s cost.

+(e) where the User is replacing a Switching Device at a particular Metering Point, in the area identified in such a notice, the User shall use reasonable endeavours to ensure that the Load Switching Regime, and any other material characteristics of the existing Switching Device, are replicated on the new Switching Device; and

+(f) where the User is unable to comply with 5.4 (e) the User will consult with the Company and agree to alternative arrangements for that particular Metering Point.

+6. NOT USED.

-6. PROVISIONAL SECURITY RESTRICTION NOTICES
+7. SECURITY RESTRICTION NOTICES

-6.1 The Company may from time to time issue a Provisional Security Restriction Notice where in the Company’s opinion the changes to SSCs in force at particular Metering Points since the Effective Date of a Load Managed Area Notice have increased the coincidence of Demand in the whole or part of the area identified in that notice so as to materially infringe the Capacity Headroom of such area since the issue of that notice.
+7.1 The Company may from time to time issue a Security Restriction Notice where in the Company’s opinion:

-6.2 A Provisional SRN shall be sent to the User, all other Suppliers and the Authority.
-Version 6.2

-6.3 A Provisional SRN shall be effective when received or deemed to be received in accordance with Clause 59 and shall indicate:

-(a) the geographical area to which it applies by map, postcode or such other method as the Company considers reasonable;

-(b) the time or times of day during which Capacity Headroom has been infringed from the Effective Date of the Load Managed Area Notice; and

-(c) that it shall continue in force until withdrawn in writing by the Company by serving a notice on all Suppliers.

-6.4 The Company and the User acknowledge and agree that the issue of a Provisional SRN constitutes notice that:

-(a) any modifications of Customer Demand induced by changes to SSCs in the area identified in such notice may threaten Security of Supply;

-(b) Firm SRNs and Emergency SRNs may be issued in respect of that area and that such notices will normally not be issued within 20 Working Days of the Effective Date of the relevant Provisional SRN;

-(c) any future changes to SSCs in force at particular Metering Points in that area may be subject at the request of the Company to change in accordance with Paragraph 7.6 or 8.6; and

-(d) any changes to switching times in order to effect changes to SSCs referred to in Paragraph 6.4(c) will, if requested by the Company pursuant to Paragraph 7.5 or 8.5 or if made voluntarily by a Supplier, be at the relevant Supplier’s cost.

-7. FIRM SECURITY RESTRICTION NOTICES
+(a) the changes to existing Load Switching Regimes in force at particular Metering Points; and/or

+(b) new applications for Load Switching Regimes applied to particular Metering Points

-7.1 The Company may from time to time issue a Firm Security Restriction Notice where in the Company’s opinion the changes to SSCs in force at particular Metering Pointssince the Effective Date of a Load Managed Area Notice have increased the coincidence of Demand in the whole or part of the area identified in that notice and as a result there is a material risk to Security of Supply.
+since the Effective Date of a Load Managed Area Notice have increased the coincidence of Demand in the whole or part of the area identified in that notice and as a result there is a material risk to Security of Supply.

 7.1A The Company shall not normally issue a Security of Supply Restriction Notice in the area identified unless it has been assigned a Load Index of LI4 or greater.

-7.2 A Firm SRN shall be sent to the User, all other Suppliers and the Authority.
+7.2 A Security Restriction Notice shall be sent to the User, all other Suppliers and the Authority.

-7.3 A Firm SRN shall be effective when received or deemed received in accordance with Clause 59 and shall indicate:
+7.3 A Security Restriction Notice shall be effective when received or deemed received in accordance with Clause 59 and shall indicate: